C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Methods

 Three-part molds were created for each colon segment.
 The molds comprised two outer parts forming the phantom's external shell and one insert part forming the colon lumen.
 All insert parts were 3D printed on a high-resolution Formlabs Form 3 printer using the adaptive layer thickness setting, which used a layer height between 25 and 200 micrometers to depict the colon lumen details accurately.
 The outer shells, which form the external surface not seen by the colonoscope, were printed using an Ultimaker S3 printer with a 0.2-millimeter resolution.

 Silicone (Dragon Skin, Smooth-On, Inc.) was used to create casts from each mold, with color and texture variations introduced using silicone pigments (Silc Pig, Smooth-On, Inc.).
-For each phantom, the initial layer of silicone was manually layered onto the insert.
+For each phantom, the initial layers of silicone were manually painted onto the insert.
 5 to 12 layers were applied to allow for detailed hand-painting of features such as vasculature patterns on intermediate layers.
 Silicone was later poured into the bulk of the mold through inlets in the outer molds, filling any gaps between the insert and outer shells.
-This entire process is illustrated in Figure \ref{fig:flowchart}.
+This entire process is illustrated in figure \ref{fig:flowchart}.

-Using the molds for each model segment, we cast four complete phantoms, each varying in texture and color.
-This effort resulted in a total of eight full-length colon phantoms as shown in Figure \ref{fig:clean_pairs}.
+Using the molds for each model segment, four complete phantoms were cast, each varying in texture and color.
+This effort resulted in a total of eight full-length colon phantoms as shown in figure \ref{fig:clean_pairs}.
 The diversity in tissue colors and textures among these phantoms was explicitly designed to enable domain randomization for robust training and evaluation of computer vision algorithms.

+Future versions of these phantoms could incorporate tuned optical scattering and absorption properties to simulate more realistic light–tissue interactions \cite{ayers2008, sweer2019, chen2019b}.
+Additionally, phantoms embedded with polyps suitable for simulated polypectomy procedures \cite{zhao2023make} would support the integration of therapeutic endoscopy tools in the dataset.